 QBiotics is in late-stage development of tigilanol tiglate for the treatment of MCT in dogs:

 - Clinical trials have established the dose and treatment regimen for the drug

-Applications for marketing approval are expected to be finalised in the near future, with the first launch planned for 2019.
-Our objective is that tigilanol tiglate will be a useful first-line option for both general and specialist veterinarians to treat MCT in dogs.
+Applications for marketing approval are in progress for Europe, the United Kingdom, USA and Australia.
+Our objective is for tigilanol tiglate to be available globally to primary care and specialist veterinarians as an option to treat MCT in dogs.

 QBiotics is also investigating soft tissue sarcoma as a second indication for use of tigilanol tiglate in dogs.
-A pivotal field efficacy study is currently underway in UK, France and Germany to support registration of the drug in Europe.
+A pivotal field efficacy study is currently underway in UK, France and Germany to support registration of the drug globally.

 1 Kelsey JL, et al. (1998) Epidemiological studies of risk factors for cancer in pet dogs.
 Epidemiology Review 20 (2):204-217.

 2 Withrow SJ. and Vail DM.
 (2007) Small Animal Clinical Oncology, Elsevier Inc, Canada 402-421.